-One of the questions that we often get asked is ‘What does AdBlue cost?’
+One of the questions we often get asked is ‘how much does AdBlue cost?’
 In this blog post, we aim to answer this question by looking at recent AdBlue prices and what a typical UK company can expect to pay overall.

 Calculating an Overall AdBlue Price